🗽 Free New York Landlord Forms

 RPAPL § 711(2)

 For nonpayment of rent.
 Standard for most leases.
 Tenant has 14 days to pay rent owed.
-Required before filing nonpayment petition.
+Required before filing nonpayment petition in Housing Court.

 Create Notice →